dansmyers/Algorithms/Challenge_Projects/2-The_Lost_Sprint.md

 - **Any other NP problem** can be transformed into an instance of an NP-complete problem.

+### Cook's Theorem

-In order to kick this process off, we need on problem that we know to be NP-complete.
+In order to kick this process off, we need one problem that we know to be NP-complete.
 Once that problem is identified, we can use the reduction argument to show that other problems are also NP-complete.

+This result was provided in 1971 by Stephen Cook, who showed that a problem called **Boolean satisfiability** was NP-complete.
+This turned out to be a fairly insane result, because it required showing that **any problem in NP** could be turned into an instance of the Boolean satisfiability problem, which doesn't seem like a thing you should be able to do.

+Section 34.3 in CLRS tells you more about Cook's result and Boolean satisfiability.

 ## Reading